SQuASH-bench/SQuASH/surrogate_models/README.md

 ## Directory Structure

-- **config/**
-  Contains configuration settings for devices, quantum circuit parameters, model hyperparameters, and file paths.

-- **model/**
+- **architectures/**
-  Contains model definitions such as the RegGNN used for quantum circuit regression.
+  Contains model definitions such as the RegGNN and RandomForest.

+- **prepare_dataset/**
+  Contains code to convert the raw data into graph format (input for RegGNN) or tensor format (input for RandomForest).

+- **trained_models/**
+  Stores models trained from scratch along with their configurations.

-- **util/**
+- **tutorials/**
-  Includes:
-  - **Data Loader & Dataset Creation:** Functions to load and split data, create dataset objects from circuit files or a database, and save/load processed data.
-  - **Quantum Circuit Conversion:** Utilities to convert circuits (QPY/QASM) to graph representations (e.g., `process_graph`, `circuit_to_tensor`, `visualize_graph`).
-  - **Miscellaneous Utility Functions:** Functions for hyperparameter tuning, benchmark result saving, etc.
+  Includes tutorials to define, train and evaluate surrogate models to predict the performace of a PQC.

 - **tuning/**
   Contains hyperparameter tuning scripts for both GNN and Random Forest models using Optuna.